kihiukiragu/helpers/linux/database/README.md

   ```
 - Start pgAdmin4 (If using a menu based Desktop Environment eg xfce or Cinnamon, it will likely be in the Applications menu under 'Development')
 - Create a new Server
-  - General tab: Give the connect a name of your choice eg `customer-db-ssh-tunnel`
+  - General tab: Give the connection a name of your choice eg `customer-db-ssh-tunnel`
   - Connection tab:
     - Host name/address (host is the PC you are using): `localhost`
-    - Port (default port on your local PC): 5432
+    - Port (default port on your local PC): `5432`
     - Maintanance database (enter the database that you have been granted access to remotely): `customer`
     - Username (your username on the local PC): `pomollo`
   - SSH Tunnel tab: